EC-Release/qa/README.md

 ### Goal
 - To test EC usage model `postgres(cf)<-server(cf)->gateway(cf)<-client(jenkins)<-request(jenkins)`
 - Standardise the usage compatibility.
-- Begining of May 1st '18, effective immidiately, we will be implementing and maintaining EC One the [promise of compatibility]() for the future of EC developer Programs.
+- Beginning of May 1st '18, effective immidiately, we will be implementing and maintaining EC One the [promise of compatibility]() for the future of EC developer Programs.

 ## Revision Matrix
 Env | Rev. (prefix) | Agent | Service | CF Broker | SDK/Plugins | Tools